oslabs-beta/indiK8or/README.md

 ![Screenshot 2023-06-17 at 11 13 09 AM](https://github.com/oslabs-beta/indiK8or/assets/112515781/3c4128be-a2f6-4d27-a998-fd162597118c)

-❤️❤️ IF YOU LIKE OUR PRODUCT, YOU CAN SHOW LOVE AND SUPPORT BY ⭐️ THIS REPOSITORY!  ❤️❤️
+❤️ IF YOU LIKE OUR PRODUCT, SHOW LOVE AND SUPPORT BY ⭐️ THIS REPOSITORY!  ❤️
 <br>

 # Built with